Vought Airtrans

-LTV's (Vought) Airtrans was an automated people mover system that operated at Dallas/Fort Worth International Airport between 1974 and 2005.
+LTV's (Vought) Airtrans was an automated people mover system that operated at Dallas Fort Worth International Airport between 1974 and 2005.
 The adaptable people mover was utilized for several separate systems: the Airport Train, Employee Train, American Airlines TrAAin and utility service.
 All systems utilized the same guideways and vehicle base but served different stations to create various routes.

 After 30 years of service the system's 1970s technology was no longer adequate for the expanding airport's needs, and in 2005 it was replaced by the current Skylink system.
 While most of the system was auctioned and sold for scrap, some guideways and stations (some of which are still open to the public) remain.
 Airtrans moved nearly 5 million people in its first year of operation; by the end of its life it had served over 250 million passengers.

 Airtrans technology was expected to be deployed in similar mass transit systems around the US.
 In Japan, the system was licensed by a consortium formed between Niigata Engineering and Sumitomo Corporation for similar deployments there.
 Niigata Engineering has since supplied this technology for urban people mover systems such as Osaka's Nankō Port Town Line, Hiroshima's Astram Line and Tokyo's Yurikamome.
-Car #25 was donated to the Frontiers of Flight Museum in Dallas, Texas, and Cars #30 and #82 were donated to North Texas Historic Transportation in Fort Worth, Texas.

 History

 Background

 During the early 1960s there was growing concern in the United States about the effects of urban sprawl and the resulting urban decay that followed.
 Major cities across the country were watching their downtown cores turn into ghost towns as the suburbs expanded and caused a flight of capital out of the cities.
 The only cities that were combatting this were the ones with effective mass transit systems; cities like New York City and Boston, where the utility of the subway was greater than a car.
 However, these solutions were extremely expensive to develop, well beyond the budgets of smaller cities or the suburbs of larger ones.
-Through the 1960s there was a growing movement in urban planning circles that the solution was the personal rapid transit system, small automated vehicles that were much less expensive to develop.
+Through the 1960s there was a growing movement in urban planning circles that the solution was the personal rapid transit (PRT) system, small automated vehicles that were much less expensive to develop.

 At the same time, as Project Apollo wound down and President Richard Nixon started disengaging from the Vietnam War, there was considerable concern in the aerospace industry that the 1970s and 1980s would be lean times.
 The highly automated operation the PRT systems required, along with the project management needed to build a large mass transit system, was a natural fit for the aerospace companies, and by the late 1970s many were working on PRT systems.
 In 1970 LTV joined these efforts, when the Vice President of Engineering formed a study team to investigate ground transportation systems.
 They sketched out a system using off-the-shelf hardware to build a new PRT design.